suruchi1997/ControlledVAE/README.md

 ## Link to Datasets
 https://drive.google.com/drive/u/0/folders/1piegH2gSNOG6WZtlOgSI3MLtDAUxj7ng

-* Above is the link to datasets in order to regenerate the following results.The model can be data set oriented and has a lot of scope for improvement
+# Above is the link to datasets in order to regenerate the results in paper.
+The model can be data set oriented and has a lot of scope for improvement